STUDY WITH US

 What can I gain by doing AFROTC?

 You are gaining leadership experience that will benefit you in the Air Force as well as outside the military.
 Military officers are one of the most respected positions in the country, and civilian employers would notice you more knowing you have military officer training.
-Also, upon graduation you will become commissioned as an officer in the United States Air Force.
+Also, upon graduation you will become commissioned as an officer in the United States Air Force or United States Space Force.

 Is AFROTC similar to a four-year boot camp?

 No, it is not.
 AFROTC only takes up to six hours of your time weekly and half of that time is used in academic courses and leadership development.
-The other half is getting you within the fitness level of an Air Force officer.
+The other half is getting you within the fitness level of a military officer.

 Can I sign up for other extracurricular activities while in AFROTC?